Josedzzz/test-monitor/README.md

 Contributions are welcome!
 Feel free to fork this repo, submit pull requests, or open issues for bugs and improvements.

-## Author
+## <3

-Developed by @Josedzzz with <3 for learning, DevOps experimentation, and container monitoring.
+Developed with love for learning, DevOps experimentation, and container monitoring.